OOPSpam/blog/_posts/2023-10-06-spam-protection-for-bricks.md

 ![Bricks Form Element enabling reCAPTCHA](/blog/assets/posts/bricks/enable-recaptcha.png "Bricks Form Element enabling reCAPTCHA")

-## hCaptcha
+## hCAPTCHA

-[Bricks Forms also supports hCaptcha](https://academy.bricksbuilder.io/article/form-element/#form-validation#spam#hcaptcha) (added in version 1.9.2), which functions similarly to reCAPTCHA and suffers from the same limitations.
+[Bricks Forms also supports hCAPTCHA](https://academy.bricksbuilder.io/article/form-element/#form-validation#spam#hcaptcha) (added in version 1.9.2), which functions similarly to reCAPTCHA and suffers from the same limitations.

 hCaptcha integration can be either visible or hidden.
-The most significant difference between reCAPTCHA and hCaptcha is privacy, as hCaptcha is considered a privacy-friendly alternative.
-Setting up hCaptcha follows a process similar to reCAPTCHA.
-Navigate to __Bricks > Settings > API Keys__ and input the hCaptcha Site Key and Secret Key.
+The most significant difference between reCAPTCHA and hCAPTCHA is privacy, as hCAPTCHA is considered a privacy-friendly alternative.
+Setting up hCAPTCHA follows a process similar to reCAPTCHA.
+Navigate to __Bricks > Settings > API Keys__ and input the hCAPTCHA Site Key and Secret Key.

 and follow these step-by-step instructions to get keys:

-1. Visit the hCaptcha website: Go to [the official hCaptcha website](https://www.hcaptcha.com/).
+1. Visit the hCAPTCHA website: Go to [the official hCAPTCHA website](https://www.hcaptcha.com/).
 2. Sign up for an account: Click on the "Sign Up" button and provide the required information to create a new account.
 3. Create a new site: Once you're logged in, navigate to the "Sites" section or dashboard.
 4. Register a new site: Click on the "Register a new site" button or a similar option to register a new website.
 5. Provide website details: Fill in the necessary information for your website, such as the website name, domain, and any other required fields.
-6. Select hCaptcha type: Choose the type of hCaptcha you want to use.
+6. Select hCAPTCHA type: Choose the type of hCAPTCHA you want to use.
 You can select between the "Checkbox" or "Invisible" options depending on your preference.
-7. Get Site Key and Secret Key: After completing the registration process, hCaptcha will generate a unique Site Key and Secret Key for your website.
+7. Get Site Key and Secret Key: After completing the registration process, hCAPTCHA will generate a unique Site Key and Secret Key for your website.
 8. Copy the keys: Copy the generated Site Key and Secret Key and keep them in a secure location.

-If you are receiving unwanted messages and have already attempted other solutions, it may be helpful to try hCaptcha.
+If you are receiving unwanted messages and have already attempted other solutions, it may be helpful to try hCAPTCHA.
 This option is both free and simple to setup.
-However, in some cases, switching from reCAPTCHA to hCaptcha may not make a significant difference, as spammers can now navigate around CAPTCHA solutions.
+However, in some cases, switching from reCAPTCHA to hCAPTCHA may not make a significant difference, as spammers can now navigate around CAPTCHA solutions.

 ## Honeypot